Garrie Cooper: Racing career

 John Bowe also drove the MR9 on limited occasions and felt that with the ground effects it had a lot of potential.
 However, Elfin were finding out what others had found with ground effect in that it required stronger suspension components to cope with the higher downforce generated in the corners compared to the conventional F5000's with Bowe reportedly receiving a fright during a race at Sandown in 1981 when the front suspension broke on the car.
 Unfortunately the true potential of the Chevrolet V8 powered MR9 was never reached and its racing life was limited to just one year as F5000 racing was phased out of Australian motorsport at the end of 1981.

 After limited appearances following the 1980 Australian Grand Prix, Cooper retired from racing following the 1981 season.

 Health issues

-Several years before, Cooper was admitted to hospital to have an artificial heart valve implanted.
+In 1971 Cooper was admitted to hospital to have an artificial heart valve implanted.
 Due to the metallic material of the valve, Cooper had to take anti-coagulants, which caused concern from CAMS (the Confederation of Australian Motor Sport, Australia's motorsport ruling body), but after extensive lobbying from Cooper and countless letters supporting Cooper from his heart specialist, he was able to regain his racing license and continued his racing career.